-This article has its roots in a chance conversation with an old friend.
+This essay has its roots in a chance conversation with an old friend.
 He shook his head and wondered why one of his employees kept acting in ways that sabotaged his own interests.
 It got me to wondering – then asking – then asking some more.
 This is a journey inward as much as outward.
 After all, none of us are exempt from being human.

 I’ve been a student of human behavior for at least four decades.
 During that time I’ve become fascinated by behaviors which people adopt and which are self-sabotaging.
 Over the years I have developed a list of these behaviors which I used to keep track of the tendencies of people that I met.
 [Have you noticed that there seem to be a lot more self-sabotaging in the world?
 I have.]
 I recently began to suspect that the percentage in American society was shifting even more towards the negative tendencies.
 My natural curiosity – as well as my damaged sense of national pride – led me to do a bit of research.

 In my advisory work I teach clients to open files on each person they meet and keep a record of their experiences with them.
 This keeps them from wasting time with non-productive relationships.
 Recently I have received a number of requests for some sort of organized presentation of the system.
 [There were it seems other people who were having the same experiences] I set about to formalize the list and provide a guide for using it.
 I even developed a ‘point system’ that seems to work remarkably well.
 [Everybody starts out with a hundred points.
 Points are deducted for each transgression.]
 I came up with eleven habits of self-sabotaging people.
 Here is the list: